 15. Enlarged Roumania, to include Transylvania and Bessarabia.
 Transylvania was formerly a part of Hungary, and Bessarabia belonged to Russia, but Roumanians inhabit both.

-16. Czechoslovakia—the home of the Czechs and north Slavs—to be formed of the Provinces of Bohemia, and Moravia, which was formerly parts of Austria-Hungary.
+16. Czechoslovakia—the home of the Czechs and north Slavs—formed the Provinces of Bohemia, and Moravia, which were formerly parts of Austria-Hungary.
 Population 8,755,000.

 17. Hungary, which, shorn of Transylvania and Croatia, will probably form an Independent Nation.

 18, 19 German-Austria, consisting of the Old Grand Duchy of Austria and Styria.
 These countries will probably be joined in Germany.
 They are inhabited by Germans and contain a population of over 7,000,000.